GSA/open-gsa-redesign/_apidocs/spr-api.md

 - Additional records can be retrieved by making subsequent requests and updating the page parameter.
 - The following characters are not allowed to be sent in the parameter values with the API request: "& | { } ^ \"

-## Additional Features of the Subcontracting Plan Reporting API: (MVP 2 - Awaiting for Program's decision on any enhance features)
+## Additional Features of the Subcontracting Plan Reporting API: (No Available  yet.
+Awaiting for Program's decision on any enhance features)

 - It can serve as an extract API with the addition of "format" parameter in the request.
 - Following are the key features of the Subcontracting Plan Reporting API: